Information at a glance

 Unfortunately not.
 We’ve had to abandon our plans due to other events taking place in central London on the same day.
 Sorry!

 Yes.
 There is a large campsite, Debden House, Essex, near the start.

 Along the route

-No. Although we will have moto crews patrolling the route, they will not be able to carry riders.
-You will be responsible for getting yourself to the nearest control, where we will be able to help you fix your bike or help you get back to the start.
+Not necessarily.
+Although we will have moto crews patrolling some of the route, they will not be able to carry riders.
+We will have limited capacity to recover riders stranded in remote locations, but ultimately you will be responsible for getting yourself to the nearest control, where we will be able to help you fix your bike or help you get back to the start.

 Make sure that you have a plan in case things go wrong.
 This could include: